developmentseed/eoapi-template/README.md

 # eoapi-template

-Template repository to deploy [eoapi](https://eoapi.dev) application using [eoapi-cdk constructs](https://github.com/developmentseed/eoapi-cdk) on AWS.
+Template repository to deploy [eoapi](https://eoapi.dev) on AWS using the [eoapi-cdk constructs](https://github.com/developmentseed/eoapi-cdk) or locally with Docker.

 ## Requirements